|What is reflux? Causes Symptoms Diagnosis Treatment|

 Protecting the esophagus from further damage with the use of antacid medication to inhibit the production of stomach acid.

 Low protein and low-fat diets and your veterinarian may recommend your cat be fed small meals more often.

 If the esophagus is ulcerated, a medication known as Carafate may be prescribed to coat the lining.

-In severe cases, where the esophagus has been severely damaged, a stomach tube may be required.
+If severe damage has occured to the esophagus, it may be necessary to insert a stomach tube.
 This is only a short term (months, not years) solution, though.